Kelvysb/Sirtis-Indexer/README.md

 # Sirtis Indexer
-yaml, Xml and Json Indexer with quick plain key search
+yaml and Json Indexer with quick plain key search and chached modifications.